luismarques/qemu/docs/opentitan/rom_ctrl.md

 * for EarlGrey which has a single ROM, the ID is expected to be `rom`.
 * for a SoC with two ROMs, the IDs would be expected to be `rom0` and `rom1`.
+* for a machine with multiple SoCs, the IDs would be additionnally prefixed with the SoC name.

 ## Booting with and without ROM